In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 CRM software is important, as it allows your sales team to stay organized.
-It allows you to have tasks, projects, calendars, contacts, products, and communications in one place, which in itself is a valuable tool.
+It allows you to have tasks, projects (project management), calendars, contacts, products, and communications in one place, which in itself is a valuable tool.
 They also use automation to save you time on otherwise repetitive, boring tasks.

 Table of Contents